• Skip to primary navigation

 Ingredients for Blackstone Blackened Pork Chops

-• Pork chops – I prefer to use boneless pork chops for this recipe.
-However, you can use bone-in pork chops just keep in mind that you may need to add some cook time.
+• Pork chops – I prefer to use boneless pork chops for this recipe so they cook evenly on the griddle.
+You can use bone-in pork chops just keep in mind that you may need to add some cook time.

 • Butter – You can use salted or unsalted butter.
 Melted butter will help bind the seasoning to both sides of the pork chops.

-• Seasonings – To make the blackened seasoning, you will need the following spices and herbs: smoked paprika, ground black pepper, dried thyme, dried oregano, salt, cayenne pepper, onion powder, garlic powder
+• Seasonings – To make the blackened seasoning, you will need the following spices and herbs: smoked paprika, ground black pepper, dried thyme, dried oregano, salt, cayenne pepper, onion powder, and garlic powder.

 Helpful Tools